okfn/opendatasurvey/templates/faq.md

 3. Reviewers either approve (with or without amendments) or reject the Submission

-4. If approved, these Submissions become an official entry in the index and are displayed on the website.
+4. If approved, these Submissions become an official entry in the Census and are displayed on the website.

 ### How can I improve the Census information about a country?